United Way of New York City

 • Emergency response grants (EACN Fund): Rapid deployment during crises, with identification and funding happening within weeks

-• RFP-based opportunities: Timelines specified in each RFP (reference example from other United Way chapters: typically 1-2 months from submission deadline to award notification)
+• RFP-based opportunities: Timelines specified in each RFP (typically 1-2 months from submission deadline to award notification based on comparable United Way chapters)

-• Major program partnerships: Longer lead times involving strategic planning, often developed over months in partnership with government funders
+• Major programme partnerships: Longer lead times involving strategic planning, often developed over months in partnership with government funders

-Notification methods are not publicly specified but likely include direct email/phone contact to awarded organizations.
+Notification methods are not publicly specified but likely include direct email/phone contact to awarded organisations.

 Success Rates

 Specific success rate data is not publicly available.
-However, the organization made 185 awards in 2024 (down from 232 in 2023), suggesting a selective grantmaking approach focused on strategic partnerships rather than broad distribution of small grants.
+However, the organisation's selective grantmaking approach focuses on strategic partnerships rather than broad distribution of small grants.

 Reapplication Policy

 Not publicly documented.
-Given the invitation-only and RFP-based nature of most grants, reapplication depends on when new opportunities in an organization's area of work are announced.
+Given the invitation-only and RFP-based nature of most grants, reapplication depends on when new opportunities in an organisation's area of work are announced.

 Application Success Factors

-Since UWNYC operates primarily through strategic partnerships and invitation-based grantmaking rather than competitive open applications, success factors focus on organizational positioning:
+Since UWNYC operates primarily through strategic partnerships and invitation-based grantmaking rather than competitive open applications, success factors focus on organisational positioning:

 1. Alignment with Strategic Pillars

-Grace Bonilla emphasizes UWNYC is "committed to the four pillars that we believe can really make New Yorkers thrive, which is health equity, education equity, mental health for those that are systems involved, and our food and benefits program."
-Organizations must demonstrate clear alignment with at least one pillar.
+Grace Bonilla emphasises UWNYC is "committed to the four pillars that we believe can really make New Yorkers thrive, which is health equity, education equity, mental health for those that are systems involved, and our food and benefits program."
+Organisations must demonstrate clear alignment with at least one pillar.

 2. Equity-Focused and Culturally Relevant Programming

 UWNYC explicitly seeks "culturally relevant, equity-focused services and programming."
-Recent partnerships prioritize:
+Partnerships prioritise:

 • Serving Black and Brown communities facing systemic disparities